 A managed service provides specific functionality without requiring you to perform maintenance tasks related to optimizing performance, availability, scaling, security, or upgrading.
 With a managed service, you can focus on delivering features for your customers instead of worrying about the complexity of operations.

-A managed Oracle Cloud Infrastructure (OCI) service provides a scalable and secure component for cloud native development.
+A managed OCI service provides a scalable and secure component for cloud native development.
 Use managed services to develop and run your app and store its data; you get best-in-class solutions without needing expertise in each domain to build and operate your app.

 Managed services enable you to create highly available, scalable, agile, and performant applications with security, compliance, and resiliency.